whwbaird-appdev/ruby-koans/README.md

 With the koans, we're going to learn by seeing and doing.
 Primarily, our objectives are:

  - Become familiar with how automated tests are written — soon, you're going to have to write them yourself.
 So, pay attention to how they look.
+ - Practice reading other people's code.
  - Expand our vocabulary of Ruby classes and methods.
  - Deepen our understanding of Ruby and Ruby idiom.

+## Don't get hung up

+Some of the concepts and "THINK ABOUT IT"s in the Koans are really subtle and, to be honest, don't really come up often in the day-to-day of application development.
+Ruby developers with five years of experience would struggle to guess some of them (I sure did).
+Don't get hung up on any single thing for too long; make a note to discuss it in class and just keep moving!